 She added, "Washing natural fiber rugs often requires professionals due to fiber qualities, dye qualities and differences in construction.
 Most synthetic fiber area rugs are machine made, so they are extremely affordable, and being plastic fibers, they can take steam cleaning safely for surface cleaning and spot clean up."

-Wagner does warn against cleaning artificial silk (viscose, bamboo silk, banana silk, Tencel).
+Wagner does warn against cleaning rugs made with artificial silk (viscose, bamboo silk, banana silk, Tencel).
 The wood-pulp-based fiber is the most problematic rug fiber in the market today because even a plain water spill can ruin them.

 How to clean a rug at home